 The web interface functions well and is a core component of the RingCentral fax service.

 Receiving a Fax with RingCentral’s Call Controller

-For people looking to avoid their email but may be waiting for an important fax, this can be a helpful feature – the call controller can be set up to notify you when a fax arrives – letting you focus on whatever important task you’re on at the moment, but still being connected enough to get the most important messages.
+For people looking to avoid their email but may be waiting for an important fax, this can be a helpful feature.
+The call controller can be set up to notify you when a fax arrives.
+This lets you focus on whatever important task you’re on at the moment, but still being connected enough to get the most important messages.

 To access your messages from the Call Controller is as simple as opening the program, selecting “Open Messages Inbox” and then selecting the message you want to view.

 One other benefit of the Call Controller program is that you can set it up to print directly to a printer the moment a fax arrives – mimicking the behavior of a fax machine – more on that function in the “extra features” section of this review.

 Overall we like what RingCentral’s system capability.
 When it comes to the basics of sending and receiving faxes, they perform as well as can be measured.

 The software is fully featured, and has everything we could ask for from a “functional” standpoint.
 We like the big buttons that the software offers, and when it comes to web and email interfaces, there are minimal places where a user can go wrong.

 One drawback we find with the operation of the system is that most of the software (specifically the Call Controller and Smartphone apps) are built for a fully featured office telephone suite.
 While this is an advantage for the “extra features” section we find that it is a bit overkill for “fax only” user.
 The number of useless buttons and options in both the Call Controller and Smartphone applications add to the learning curve and initial frustration level for the “fax only” user.